The Sign of Four (1932 film): Plot

 Jonathan Small, a prisoner serving a lengthy sentence on the Andaman Islands cuts a deal with two army officers, Major Sholto and Captain Morstan, in command of the prison.
 He reveals the location of a stash of loot in exchange for their help in helping him to escape from jail.
 The proceeds are to be split equally between the three of them.

 Sholto and Morstan go to investigate the treasure which is hidden in an old Indian fortress.
 When they unearth the valuable trinkets behind a brick wall it sparks a violent quarrel between the two men with each wanting to take all of the treasure.
 After a struggle Sholto kills his accomplice and returns to England without fulfilling his pledge to help Small escape.

 A number of years later Sholto is now living in London in great wealth thanks to his theft of the treasure.
 However, he is disturbed to read of the escape from jail of Small.
 He becomes haunted by the sound of Small's wooden leg and is convinced he will shortly be killed in revenge for his past betrayal of the convict.
-He calls his sons Bartholomew and Theodore to him and tells them of his murky past that had gained him the wealth on which the family fortune is built.
+He calls his sons Bartholomew and Thaddeus to him and tells them of his murky past that had gained him the wealth on which the family fortune is built.
 He reveals that Morstan had a daughter, Mary, and instructs his sons to send her a valuable necklace and split their inheritance with her.
 Shortly afterwards Sholto is murdered before he can reveal the location of the bulk of his treasure.

 The killing has been committed by Small who has broken out of jail with two accomplices, a heavily-tattooed convict and a native named Tonga.
-He reveals himself and menaces Theodore into telling him about Miss Morstan.
+He reveals himself and menaces Thaddeus into telling him about Miss Morstan.
 The gang soon begin threatening Miss Morstan in the hope that she will hand over her share of the treasure to them.
 Frightened, she calls in Sherlock Holmes to help her protect herself.
-She is approached by Theodore, who reveals that the secret hiding place of the treasure has been discovered, and offers her the share as instructed by his father, and takes them to the family house.
+She is approached by Thaddeus, who reveals that the secret hiding place of the treasure has been discovered, and offers her the share as instructed by his father, and takes them to the family house.

 However, when they arrive there Bartholomew is dead, and the treasure is missing.
-Holmes has his theory about the murder, but the innocent Theodore is arrested for murder by the incompent detective from Scotland Yard.
+Holmes has his theory about the murder, but the innocent Thaddeus is arrested for murder by the incompent detective from Scotland Yard.
 Holmes and Watson set out to prove Theodore's innocence and track down the gang who are threatening Miss Morstan.
 They soon discover that Small and his accomplices are waiting to take the necklace from Mary Morstan to complete their haul and then flee the country and are hiding out in a circus.
 Watson unwisely takes Mary to investigate, and she is forcibly taken by them.
 Small's gang plan to make their escape by boat up the River Thames, but they are pursued by Holmes and Watson.
 The film climaxes in a shoot-out at a deserted warehouse.